 The OTF is a programme of applied research.
 Rather than imagining an architecture for a long-term future, our aim is to apply state of the art technology to today’s construction paradigm.
 It is axed around the continuity of the development of a body of research long explored in the Institute together with our industry partners.

-The programme runs as a partially collective program with a mixed group of researchers of IAAC’s Master second years and other specialised students with interest in 3d printing, in eco-friendly material research or in the field of housing.
+The course runs as a partially collective programme with a mixed group of researchers of IAAC’s Master second years and other specialised students with interest in 3d printing, in eco-friendly material research or in the field of housing.
 The course is structured in 3 phases: explorations, a series of exercises to gain knowledge into the topic followed by a design charrette and the construction of a 1:1 prototype that ambitions to be as close a possible to a real building fragment.